-- · Hitch only to the ball size marked on the coupler, which is two inches (2"). - Be certain that the ball clamp captures the ball. - · Cross the safety cables under the coupling. - Allow only enough slack in the safety cables to permit tight turns while towing.
+- Hitch only to the ball size marked on the coupler, which is two inches (2").
+For all models except the X26 which is 2 5/16" - Be certain that the ball clamp captures the ball. - · Cross the safety cables under the coupling.

+Allow only enough slack in the safety cables to permit tight turns while towing.
 When hitching the trailer up, always observe each item on the Trailer Checklist found in this Owner's Manual.
 Hitching the trailer to the tow vehicle may be performed by just one person, but it is definitely easier with a second person to help guide.